Qintarra/Qintarra/README.md

 ### Welcome to my GitHub profile
 ____

-I'm a beginner QA Engineer and currently learning Test Automation
+I'm a beginner QA Engineer and currently learning Test Automation.

 ### :hammer_and_wrench: Languages and Tools:
 -